Comparisons11 min read

 • Zero index funds: 0% expense ratio

-Best For: Serious long-term investors, active traders, retirement-focused accounts, anyone who wants institutional-level research without paying for it.
+Best For: Long-term serious investors, active traders, retirement-focused accounts, anyone wanting research depth without paying for it.

 Feature-by-Feature Breakdown: SoFi vs Fidelity 2026